Air Force and Navy Squadrons Got There Fast and Stayed Until the Job Was Done

-Operation Desert Shield began on 7 August 1990 when United States military personnel were sent to Saudi Arabia at the request of King Fahd.
+Operation Desert Shield began on 7 August 1990 when United States military personnel began arriving in Saudi Arabia at the request of King Fahd.
 From the beginning there was a palpable feel that if Iraq moved on Saudi Arabia the US forces in Saudi would not be able to stop the Iraqis.
 Slow them down perhaps.
 Shoot them down, sure; put a hurt on their ground forces, absolutely.
 But it would take time, and one of the largest mass-movements of American military might ever, before more than a few believed Iraq could be kept out of Saudi Arabia.

 Also flying out of Saudi within days were the 22nd TFS Stingers and the 53rd FS Tigers of the 36th TFW, which had moved to Saudi from Bitburg Air Base in Germany.
 The 525th TFS Bulldogs flew their F-15s to Incirlik Air Base in Turkey as part of the Proven Force Joint Task Force.
 The Air National Guard (ANG) sent the 157th TFS Swamp Foxes of the 169th TFW South Carolina ANG and the 138th TFS Cobras of the 174th TFW New York ANG to Saudi as well.